sheldonhull/sheldonhull.hugo/content/notes/development/go/vscode-configuration.md

 #### Run Lint

-Add this to your `.vscode/tasks.json` file and you'll get the full linting output in your problems pane.
+Add this to your `.vscode/tasks.json` file to get the full linting output in your problems pane.

-By default, the `golangci-lint` config should include `--fast` to avoid impact to your editing.
+By default, the `golangci-lint` config includes `--fast` to avoid impacting your editing.

-This will ensure all tasks that a pre-commit check or CI check will be run and provided in the problems panel.
+This ensures all tasks that a pre-commit check or CI check will run and provided in the problems panel.

 ```json
 "tasks": [